ozturkaslii/django-docker/README.md

-# turkish-sentiment-analysis
-Sentiment analysis of Turkish text
+# django with docker empty project